Warner Chilcott Company

 Threats and Contaminants

 As a result of historic releases presumed to have been from process and storage units, two areas of groundwater contamination have been identified at the site.
 The major groundwater plume is located in the southwest corner of the site, co-located within the area of the former emergency generator and hazardous waste storage locations on the western side of the site.
 A secondary plume is located on the easternmost property boundary that is not proximate to the former site operational areas but next to equipment such as air compressors located on the adjacent industrial property.

 The main contaminants of concern (COCs) in the southwestern plume are chlorinated solvents (1,1-DCA, 1,1,-DCE, cis-1,2-DCE, TCE, and vinyl chloride).
 The main COCs in the eastern plume are metals (chromium, lead, and arsenic).
 No drinking water wells exist at the site and or adjacent areas.
 Groundwater was used only for industrial purposes on site.

 As part of the purchase transactions, between 2007 and 2009 WC conducted several site assessments in which the vertical and horizontal extents of chlorinated solvents and metals were delineated.
 A total of 21 groundwater sampling locations, 17 soil sampling locations as well as hydraulic conductivity were assessed at the site.

-Currently, no active cleanup of the contaminated groundwater is being performed.
-WC has submitted for EPA review a Corrective Measures Study and has proposed that Enhanced Active Remediation be selected as the remedial strategy for the southwestern plume at the site and remediation via in-situ chemical immobilization be conducted on the eastern plume area, followed by Monitored Natural Attenuation for long term management of the southwestern plume, as needed.
+On January 15, 2015, the USEPA approved the Corrective Measures Study, in which WC proposed that Enhanced Active Remediation be selected as the remedial strategy for the southwestern plume at the site and remediation via in-situ chemical reduction be conducted on the eastern plume area, followed by Monitored Natural Attenuation for long term management of the southwestern plume, as needed.